 About the Stroke Program

-The Stroke Program at UW Health, University of Wisconsin Hospital and Clinics in Madison, Wisconsin has been certified as a Primary Stroke Center by the Joint Commission and offers a breadth of expertise and a range of services unmatched in the region.
+The Stroke Program at UW Health in Madison, Wisconsin has been certified as a Comprehensive Stroke Center and offers expertise and a range of services unmatched in the region.
 From stroke prevention through imaging, acute stroke treatment and rehabilitation services, the stroke program offers coordinated care from a team of specialists.

-UW Hospital’s stroke specialists possess the area’s highest level of expertise in managing all types of acute cerebrovascular events, including ischemic stroke and intracerebral and subarachnoid hemorrhage.
+UW Health offers stroke specialists who possess the area’s highest level of expertise in managing all types of acute cerebrovascular events, including ischemic stroke and intracerebral and subarachnoid hemorrhage.
 Access Center nurses are available 24-hours-a-day to facilitate telephone consultation with the appropriate attending neurologist or neurosurgeon, secure hospital beds and help arrange patient transport.
 Our acute stroke program features:

 - 24-hour-a-day on-call coverage